-Getting the right venue for your dream wedding is probably one of the first things you think of doing right after you get engaged.
-We thought to educate our clients of things you should know prior to finalizing a venue.
+Booking an Indian wedding venue can be confusing.
+However, probably one of the first things you think of doing right after you get engaged, is also getting the right venue for your dream wedding is .
+We thought to educate our clients of things you should know prior to booking an Indian wedding venue.
 Indian weddings are different as they have three times the average guest count and have special catering needs.
 Therefore this blog is going to keep that as consideration.

 There is a lot to consider when it comes to hosting an Indian wedding.
 You may have a lot of options within your city.
 Some venues might even be priced the same.
-So, how do you pick your Indian wedding venue?
+So, what to look for when booking your Indian wedding venue?

 Here are 5 things you need to know before booking an Indian wedding venue.
 These are wedding venue tips from a photographer’s standpoint.
 We may not be able to cover some specific details.

 1 – Service

 Experience is probably the most important part of the wedding industry.
 We are working with clients on the most memorable day of their lives.
 When emotions are high, one bad experience can really affect your day.